-Within our respective roles and remits, we work with the Victorian Government and stakeholders to improve the network and services, recognising that our community wants seamless and quality transport, irrespective of who owns and manages which part of the network and modes.
-Council consults the community on major changes, and works with neighbouring councils, the State and Federal Government as required including to secure funding.
+Council works with the Victorian Government to improve the network and services, recognising that our community wants seamless and quality transport, irrespective of who owns and manages which part of the network.
+Council consults the community on major changes and works with neighbouring councils, the Victorian and Australian Government as required, including to secure funding.